 Our application includes:

-- A Consultation Report: this will summarise how your responses submitted to our consultation have been considered when developing our proposals; and
+- A Consultation Report: this summarises how your responses submitted to our consultation have been considered when developing our proposals; and

 - An Environmental Statement: this sets out what environmental effects we believe our project would have and how we propose to minimise them.

-Both reports, including all associated technical maps, plans and appendices, will be published on the Planning Inspectorate’s website in due course.
-We will update our website at this stage and let people know once this has been achieved.
+Both reports, including all associated technical maps, plans and appendices, have been published on the Planning Inspectorate’s website.

-What happens now that the application has been submitted?
+What happens now that the examination period has closed?

 - Pre-application – we have now completed this stage having submitted our DCO application to PINS.

-- Acceptance – PINS, on behalf of the Secretary of State (SOS), has 28 days to decide whether to accept our DCO application for examination.
+- Acceptance – PINS, on behalf of the Secretary of State, had 28 days to decide whether to accept our DCO application for examination.
+Our application was formally accepted on Thursday 8 December 2022.

-- Pre-examination – this period usually takes between three and four months and is an opportunity for the public to register with PINS to become an Interested Party by making a Relevant Representation.
-PINS will also formally appoint an inspector or panel of inspectors to serve as the Examining Authority.
+- Pre-examination – this period was an opportunity for the public to register with PINS to become an Interested Party by making a Relevant Representation.
+PINS also formally appointed a panel of inspectors to serve as the Examining Authority.
+This registration period for Yorkshire GREEN began on Thursday 5 January 2023 and closed on Monday 13 February 2023.

-- Decision – The Examining Authority has up to three months to make a recommendation to the Secretary of State (SoS).
-The SoS for Business, Energy and Industrial Strategy (BEIS) then has a further three months to make a decision on whether to grant or refuse development consent.
+- Decision – The Examining Authority now has up to three months to make a recommendation to the Secretary of State for Energy Security and Net Zero.
+The Secretary of State will have a further three months to make a decision on whether to grant or refuse development consent.
+We are expecting a decision to be made in spring 2024.

 - Post-decision – once a decision has been made, there is a six-week period in which the decision may be challenged.
 This process of legal challenge is known as judicial review.

-Subject to our application being approved, construction of the project will start.
-Should consent be granted in 2024, we anticipate that our main construction programme would begin later that year, with the new infrastructure being operational in 2027, with final works and reinstatement taking place by the end of 2028.
+Should consent be granted in 2024, we anticipate that our main construction programme would begin later that year, with the new infrastructure being operational in 2027.
+We anticipate final works and reinstatement to take place by the end of 2028.

-Further explanation of the decision-making process for major infrastructure project, in line with the Planning Act 2008, can be found on the Planning Inspectorate’s website.
+Further explanation of the decision-making process for major infrastructure projects, in line with the Planning Act 2008, can be found on the Planning Inspectorate’s website.